MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 if [logging is enabled](#logdroppedpackets).
 As all 3 profiles (Domain/Private/Public) are configured identically, single log file is created for all of them, to allow easier search, troubleshooting and ingestion by log collectors.
+The specified value will be used by the startup script to configure the log.

 [Startup script](#startup-script)